GIML/GIML/README.md

 ## Spec

-Variable names should be written in one line (any symbols acceptabe) splitted from type by space.
+Variable names should be written in one line splitted from type by space.
+Can contain any symbols except `#`.
+Leading and trailing spaces will be stripped.
+Can contain comment.

 There are only 4 types of variables: